WSET Level 1 Award in Wines Online Learning IWEG Online Learning

 · The only exception to this policy is in case of a valid and verified personal or family emergency, subject to approval from WSET and WSG.

-This course runs from Saturday, June 8th 2019 to Friday, July 5th, 2019.
-Exam will be @ IWEG in Toronto on Saturday, July 6th 2019 at @3:30PM.
-Deadline to register is Thursday, May 23rd 2019.
+This course runs from Monday September 9th 2019 to Sunday, October 6th, 2019.
+Exam will be @ IWEG in Toronto on Saturday, October 19th 2019 at @3:30PM.
+Deadline to register is Friday, August 23rd 2019.
 Students will receive an email from the WSET online classroom just before the start date.
 You will participate in online assignments, and online postings during your 4 weeks of study.
 All study materials are included in the online course.
 Students are responsible for their own tasting samples.
-IWEG now offers an alternative to PayPal; to pay directly by VISA or MasterCard, please call the office at (416) 534-2570 during business hours.
+Please click on the PayPal button to charge tuition directly to your credit card or to use your PayPal account.